 More than 90 percent of patients affected by symptoms associated with herniated discs find significant relief without resorting to spinal fusion surgery.
 In fact, a disc herniation, which occurs when the gel-like nucleus of an intervertebral disc extrudes into the spinal canal, might not exhibit symptoms at all.
-However, when chronic pain, tingling, numbness or muscle weakness caused by nerve compression from a herniated disc threatens to waylay everyday life, a doctor might present surgery as an option.
+However, when chronic pain, tingling, numbness or muscle weakness caused by nerve compression from a herniated disc threatens to waylay everyday life, a physician might present surgery as an option.

-Conservative Methods of Treatment
+Conservative methods of treatment

 These conservative methods include:

-- Pain medication – analgesics such as acetaminophen and anti-inflammatory medication such as ibuprofen are a good place to start; more severe pain might call for stronger, prescription medicines
+• Pain medication – analgesics such as acetaminophen, and anti-inflammatory medication such as ibuprofen are a good place to start; more severe pain might call for stronger, prescription medicines

-- Physical therapy – under the supervision of a licensed therapist, a patient can combat symptoms and learn how to prevent future injury
+• Physical therapy – under the supervision of a licensed therapist, a patient can combat symptoms and learn how to prevent future injury

-- Alternative methods – this includes massage, chiropractic therapy, traction, contour beds and pillows, acupuncture and acupressure
+• Alternative methods – this includes massage, chiropractic therapy, traction, contour beds and pillows, acupuncture and acupressure

 If chronic pain persists after at least six months of conservative treatment, contact Laser Spine Institute to learn how our highly skilled surgeons use advanced technology to treat herniated discs without the need for traditional open spinal fusion.
 Our minimally invasive procedures are performed an on outpatient basis and are an effective alternative to traditional open back surgery.